Breightmet Golf Club is one of the finest and most challenging of golf courses in the North West.

 At over 6,400 yards (off whites), over 6,000 yards (off yellows) and over 5,300 yards (off reds), Breightmet Golf Club is an excellent test of golf with a great deal of ‘risk & reward’.
 The course is very well balanced with two loops of 9 holes, that both return to the clubhouse for those ever needed refreshments.

-In an effort to make your day as enjoyable as possible, there are 150 yard (yellow) and 200 yard (white) markers on all par 4 & 5’s with the flags on the greens also colour coded – red (front), yellow (middle) and blue (back).
+In an effort to make your day as enjoyable as possible, there are 150 yard (yellow) and 200 yard (white) markers on all par 4 & 5’s with the flags on the greens also colour coded – red (front), yellow (middle) and white (back).

 The 18th hole is one of the clubs signature holes as a risk and reward par 5.
 The risk starts from the tee with a good shot meaning the green is in reach for two and players can reach their immortality with a putt for eagle or a guaranteed birdie.
 However for the mere mortals a sensible lay up will be required and although birdie is not out of reach a daunting bogey can be made.
 It is a hole where good rounds can be improved or a complete card wrecker.